 Early History of the Holtrey family

-Another 199 words (14 lines of text) covering the years 165 and 1659 are included under the topic Early Holtrey History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Holtrey research.
+Another 100 words (7 lines of text) covering the years 165 and 1659 are included under the topic Early Holtrey History in all our PDF Extended History products and printed products wherever possible.

 Holtrey Spelling Variations